Dillweed Namespace Project

 Dillweed focuses on a different question: how capabilities are discovered, attested, selected, and revoked before an agent invokes them — especially when multiple organizations, providers, or trust domains are involved.

 As agents become persistent, stateful, and cross-domain entities, existing dependencies on hardcoded provider endpoints, proprietary registries, and single-platform identity systems create structural fragility in the trust layer.
-The underdeveloped infrastructure layer is no longer primarily model capability — it is stable naming authority, authoritative resolution, durable registry truth, and neutral governance continuity.
+The underdeveloped infrastructure layer is no longer primarily model capability — it is stable naming authority, trust-aware resolution, durable registry truth, and neutral governance continuity.

 Central Thesis